 John 4:13-15 (CSB)

-She was at the bottom rung of her world, so she had more reason to be open to the offer Jesus made her than the Jews who enjoyed higher ground, comparatively.
-We cling to our simple, logical truths when they serve our purposes, and we are more willing to entertain other possibilities when our purposes seem unachievable and our world seems less reliable.
+She was at the bottom rung of her world, so she had more reason to be open to the offer Jesus made her than the Jews who enjoyed higher standing, comparatively.
+We also tend to cling to our simple, logical truths when they serve our purposes, and we are more willing to entertain other possibilities when our purposes are not served well in the truth that we experience.

-Our purposes and hopes often favor simple logic that supports the familiar world we know in opposition to the unfamiliar world that threatens our equilibrium.
+Our interests often favor simple logic that supports the familiar world we know in opposition to the unfamiliar world that threatens our equilibrium, especially when we are comfortable in the status quo.
 The same thing happens with science as it happens with religion.
 The more comfortable we are with the simple and familiar logic, and the more it suits our purposes, the less likely are to care to stray from it.

-Though the woman at the well was willing to entertain the offer Jesus made, she continued still along the line of her simple, logical understanding:
+Though the woman at the well was willing to entertain the offer Jesus made, she strained to let go of her simple, logical understanding:

 “’Our fathers worshiped on this mountain, but you say that in Jerusalem is the place where people ought to worship.’”